 This beginner’s guide explains the steps to install the Yay AUR helper in Arch Linux.

-It basically automates many package management tasks such as search, resolves dependencies on the fly, compiles and builds packages and of course publishing your own packages for AUR.
+It automates many package management tasks such as searching, resolving dependencies on the fly, compiling and building packages, and, of course, publishing your packages for AUR.

-pacman package manager from three main Arch official repo.
-But Yay is not installed by default after a fresh Arch Linux installation, hence you need to manually install it to take advantage of AUR.
+Let’s look at how you can install Yay in Arch Linux or any Arch-based distro such as Manjaro.
+Once you install Arch Linux, you can install packages via the pacman package manager from three main Arch official repo.
+But Yay is not installed by default after a fresh Arch Linux installation.
+Hence, you need to install it to take advantage of AUR manually.

 Install yay in Arch Linux